juhasev/sample-ninja-help/user-management.md

 > Only users with Admin -role can assign roles to the users!

-If you would like to create a custom role you can do so by clicking the roles tab.
+If you would like to create a custom role you can do so by clicking the roles tab and then click on **PLUS** icon.